-Although teenagers have some of these above at least some of the time as they move through the difficult years of adolescence when many occur together we need to consider if something more is happening.
+Although teenagers have some of these above features at least some of the time as they move through the difficult years of adolescence, we need to consider if something more is happening.

 What can you do?

-- Provide a comfortable quite space where they can talk about what is happening
+- Provide a comfortable, quiet space where they can talk about what is happening

 - Try and link them with a family member who they trust and encourage that relationship